From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion

 Theorem~\ref{thm:covering} allows to exhibit a rich family of graphs supporting sets of equilibria of positive dimension.
 Several examples of ordinary graph coverings of~$K_4$ can be found in~\cite{stark1996zeta, stark2000zeta, terras2007zeta}.
 By Theorem~\ref{thm:covering} and Example~\ref{ex:sine_complete}, every covering of~$K_4$ supports a curve of equilibria for~$f(x)=\sin(x)$.

 Let us give an example in the case of generalized coverings:

 \begin{example} Figure~\ref{fig:asymmetric_covering} shows that the asymmetric graph of Figure~\ref{fig:book_asymmetric} in the introduction is a generalized covering of~$K_3$.
 Fix any~$a>0$ and let~$f(x)= ax-x^3$.
 For every~$\lambda$ small enough the equation~$f(x)=\lambda$ has three distinct real solutions~$x_1,x_2,x_3$.
-Since~$x_1+x_2+x_3=0$, the configuration~$(0,x_1,x_1+x_2)$ is an equilibrium of~$K_3$.
+Since~$x_1+x_2+x_3=0$, the configuration~$(0,x_1,x_1+x_2)$ is an equilibrium of~$K_3$~\cite[Proposition 4.4]{homs2021nonlinear}.
 As~$\lambda$ varies, this gives a curve of equilibria on~$K_3$.
-By Theorem~\ref{thm:covering}, the curve of equilibria on~$K_3$ lifts to a curve of equilibria on the covering graph. \end{example}
+By Theorem~\ref{thm:covering}, the curve of equilibria on~$K_3$ embeds to a curve of equilibria on the asymmetric graph. \end{example}